PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part8.md

     }
 }
 ```
-Amongst other things, Task implements Runnable, so we can put it into a Thread and call Thread.start(), which is what we do here.
-Really, at this point, all we've done is take the call to CustomerInteractor.saveCustomer() and run it in another thread.
+Amongst other things, `Task` implements `Runnable`, so we can put it into a `Thread` and call `Thread.start()`, which is what we do here.
+Really, at this point, all we've done is take the call to `CustomerInteractor.saveCustomer()` and run it in another thread.
 We don't need Task to do *that*, do we?

 Let's take a look at what happens when this runs.
 There's nothing much to see, but the GUI isn't dead any more.
 I can interact with it while I'm waiting for the database call to complete, and it works.